 The proverbial ‘they’ tell us abs are made in the kitchen, with around 80 per cent of weight loss accredited to the food and drink choices we make.
-However, whilst this may not be strictly true, it is fact that a primary focus on diet is key to shedding the pounds.
+However, whilst this may not be strictly true, it is fact that a primary focus on diet is key to achieving weight-related goals.

 A common misstep in weight loss is adding too much food to your plate, which can have more ramifications than just a few extra calories.
 Over time, uncontrolled portions can increase your risk of heart disease, diabetes, obesity and other lifestyle-related conditions, as well as cause an imbalance in your blood sugar levels.
 However, in a world of supersized meals, it’s not always easy to know how much is the right amount to eat, and overeating has become a serious problem because of it.

 Perfecting your portions isn’t just about losing weight, it’s just as important to a well-balanced lifestyle in which you want to maintain a healthy weight.
 And it has other benefits too.
 Eating a smaller, more controlled portion of food can aid digestion, improve satiety, and even save money in the long run.

 Forget calorie counting, fad diets and cutting out food groups, instead look to your plate as a weight-loss tool to bring your portions back down to size.